How to increase your product manager salary above the average (with email template) – 2023 update

 ____________________________________________________________________________

-With this background knowledge and tips, you should be able to go into the offer stage for product manager positions knowing what to expect and how to increase your salary above the average.
-For a more steps on how to become a product manager, check out our guide.
+With this background knowledge and tips, you should be able to go into the offer stage for product manager positions knowing what to expect and how to increase product manager salary well above the average.
+For more steps on how to become a product manager, check out our guide.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With these tips and guidance, we’ve seen a 10-20% increase in salary from our job-seekers in the program.